syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ---
-layout: post
+Layout: Post
-title: Data Binding in Blazor DropDown List Component | Syncfusion
+Title: Data Binding in Blazor DropDown List Component | Syncfusion
-description: Checkout and learn here all about Data Binding in Syncfusion Blazor DropDown List component and more.
+Description: Checkout and learn here all about Data Binding in Syncfusion Blazor DropDown List component and more.
-platform: Blazor
+Platform: Blazor
-control: DropDown List
+Control: DropDown List
-documentation: ug
+Documentation: UG
 ---

 # Data Binding in Dropdown List

-The DropDownList loads the data either from local data sources or remote data services.
-Using [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource) property, you can bind local data or using [DataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html) you can bind remote data.
+The DropDownList loads the data either from the local data sources or remote data services.
+Using the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource) property,  bind the local data or using the [DataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html), bind the remote data.

-* **TItem** - specifies the type of the datasource of the dropdown component.
+* **TItem** - Specifies the type of the datasource of the dropdown component.

 ## Binding local data